GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
+> ### For all its power, the computer is a harsh taskmaster.
+Its programs must be correct, and what we wish to say must be said accurately in every detail.
 >
-> ~ *Gottfried Wilhelm Leibniz*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts